Weak Akizuki-Nakano vanishing theorem for globally $F$-split 3-folds: Akizuki-Nakano vanishing for globally -split F-split 3-folds

 \begin{thm} Let $X$ be a locally complete intersection projective 3-fold over a perfect field of characteristic $p \ge 5$ and $\mathcal{H}$ be an ample line bundle on $X$.
-Suppose that $X$ is strongly $F$-regular and globally $F$-split.
+Suppose that $X$ is strongly $F$-regular (and in particular normal) and globally $F$-split.
 Then for all nonnegative integers $i,j$ with $i+j<2$, one has

 \end{thm}